 How CR’s GET Trakka is changing the Ground Engaging Tool Market

-Ground Engaging Tools (GET) are now digitised, thanks to CR’s GET Trakka.
-Mine sites across the globe now have the opportunity to analyse and track GET across their operations with the new technology – aimed at providing operators with real-time data when it matters most.
-International Mining sat down with CR’s Head of Engineering and Innovation, Doug Wallis to talk about the capabilities of this game-changing technology.
+Ground Engaging Tools (GET) are now digitized, thanks to CR’s GET Trakka.
+Mine sites across the globe now have the opportunity to analyze and track GET across their operations with the new technology – aimed at providing operators with real-time data when it matters most.
+International Mining sat down with CR’s Head of Engineering and Innovation, Doug Wallis, to talk about the capabilities of this game-changing technology.

 The GET Trakka solution includes a sensor inserted into excavator ground engaging tools and shrouds, combined with machine accessories including; bucket sensors, antennas, and an in-cab alarm module.
 The operator is immediately notified if a GET is lost, with the sensor allowing quick location identification.
 With real-time data, the GET Trakka helps prevent crusher downtime events and improves safety across the operation.
 The sensor technology expands to extracting data analytics from each tooth helping develop insights into the wear life of the product in different commodities.